sediqa01/ms-cook-restaurant/README.md

  ## Content

-- The text for the Chef Information was taken from Wikipedia Article.
+- The text for the Chef Information was taken from [Wikipedia Article](https://en.wikipedia.org/wiki/Lynn_Crawford)
 - The text for the Breakfast Menu was taken from [Spoon Fork Bacon](https://www.spoonforkbacon.com)
 - The text for the Lunch Menu was taken from [Insanely Good Recipes](https://insanelygoodrecipes.com)
 - The text for the Dinner Menu was taken from [The Modern Proper](https://themodernproper.com)
-- The icons in the footer were taken from Font Awesome.
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ---
 ## Media

-- The photos used on the home (Hero Image) and Menu page are from Pexiel site.
+- The photos used on the home (Hero Image) and Menu page are from [Pexiel site](https://www.pexels.com/search/restaurant/)
 - The images used for the Chef of Restaurant were taken from this [site](https://images.app.goo.gl/eJPuNcvyDYJ5BuBXA)